gustavowt/gustavowt/README.md

 # 💫 About Me:
-Hi, I'm a passionate Ruby on Rails developer working as Staff Engineer at TrustedHealth.<br><br>
+Hi, I'm a passionate Ruby on Rails developer working as Staff Engineer at Koala.<br><br>

 ## 🌐 Socials: